What is the MPIRICA Quality Score?

 What is the difference between the MPIRICA Quality Score for hospitals and that for individual physicians?

 What number range is considered to be a "good" score?
-What about a "bad" or "average" score?
+How about "bad" or "average" scores?

 A score of around 600 represents average care at good performing facilities.
 Scores of 700 and above represent superior care.
 Scores of less than 400 represents substandard care.